How to Grill Peppers in Two Easy Ways

 Bell peppers are typically served as sides or as accompaniments to other foods.

-Peppers are an integral part of fajitas, so add them to your tortillas with some refried beans and fajita seasoning for a Tex-Mex extravaganza.
+Peppers are a key ingredient in fajitas.
+Add them to your tortillas with refried beans and fajita seasoning.
+This creates a tasty Tex-Mex meal.

-Peppers always work well with steaks, so why not check out our guide to the best steaks for grilling and then liven up your seared filet mignon.
+Peppers go great with steaks.
+Check out our guide to the best steaks for grilling.
+Then, spice up your seared filet mignon.

 Throw some grilled bell peppers into a mixed veggie platter along with some tomatoes, eggplant, and zucchini.
 Peppers also work wonderfully in a variety of summer salads.